cylmat/cheats/VIM-cheats.md

 :g <=> :1,$g or :%g  - 1,$ or % is ALL by default
-:g/pattern/<cmd>     - Execute command on all lines :g/NOTE/m$           - Mmove all line containing NOTE to eof :g/^\s*$/d           - Delete all blank lines :g/\d/echo line('.') - Echo all lines that contain a digit :g/^/pu =\"\n\"      - Space after all lines :g/alf/norm gUU      - Uppercase lines where "alf" is present :g/console/g/two/d   - Find "console", then "two" inside it, then delete :.,$g/Lesson/exe "norm!
-A;" (add ; to end of line containing "Lesson" from line to eof)
+:g/pattern/<cmd>     - Execute command on all lines :g/NOTE/m$           - Mmove all line containing NOTE to eof :.,+21g/alpha/d      - from here and next 21 lines, delete every line containing "alpha"
+:g/^\s*$/d           - Delete all blank lines
+:g/\d/echo line('.') - Echo all lines that contain a digit :g/^/pu =\"\n\"      - Space after all lines :g/console/g/two/d   - Find "console", then "two" inside it, then delete :5,18g/^foo/s/^.\{-}=/

+Normal mode
+:g/alf/norm gUU             - Uppercase lines where "alf" is present :g/^#/norm 0x               - Decrease the depth of markdown title :.,$g/Lesson/exe "norm!
+A;" - add ; to end of line containing "Lesson" from line to eof

 Register ("e replace, "E append in e)
-:g/^#/y A      - Append comment in "a" register :g/^#/norm 0x - Decrease the depth of markdown title
+:g/^#/y A      - Append comment in "a" register

 Change delimiters
 :g@console@d
 :g@one@s+const+let+g (use global and sub)

 Do NOT match grep
-:g!/pattern/d  – Remove lines that do NOT match the pattern :v/^.*DWN.*/d  – Remove lines that do NOT match ^..DWN..$ :g!/;$/norm A; - Add ; only if not find
+:g!/pattern/d   – Remove lines that do NOT match the pattern :g!/;$/norm A;  - Add ; only if not find

-(effect of these two command ?) qaq:g/pattern/y A (Copy all lines matching a pattern to register 'a'.)
-:5,18g/^foo/s/^.\{-}=/
+:v/^.*DWN.*/d   – Remove lines that do NOT match ^..DWN..$ :.,$v/text/d    - from current line to end, delete what doesn't contain "text"
 ```

 * History